Westinghouse Broadcasting: Expansion into television

 Westinghouse entered television on June 9, 1948, with the sign-on of WBZ-TV in Boston; it is the only television station to have been built by the company.
 Westinghouse's first station purchase was with WPTZ (now KYW-TV) in Philadelphia, in 1953.
 KPIX in San Francisco was bought in 1954; WDTV (now KDKA-TV) in Pittsburgh was added in 1955; and WAAM (now WJZ-TV) in Baltimore was purchased in 1957.
 Westinghouse's only other outright television station purchase was in Charlotte, North Carolina, where it purchased WRET-TV from Ted Turner in early 1980, and changed its call letters to WPCQ-TV.
 Turner used the proceeds from the sale of the Charlotte station to help him launch CNN.

+In 1961, the company expanded into television production by launching television and radio distributor WBC Productions.
+In 1980, the company bought out a majority share of Home Theater Network from Diversified Communications.
 The company also purchased cable TV system operator TelePrompTer in 1981, which it renamed Group W Cable the following year.
+Also that year, the company formed Group W Satellite Communications to maintain operations of its satellite business through its TelePrompTer acquisition, as well as that of Home Theater Network.
 The TelePrompTer acquisition also brought animation producer Filmation into the Group W fold.
 However, Westinghouse would leave the cable TV system business in 1986, and would later sell the Filmation library to L'Oréal in 1989.
 During that period, Group W was known in full as Westinghouse Broadcasting and Cable, Inc.